valentinaschueller/aoscm-experiments/README.md

 # Experiment & Plotting Scripts for the AOSCM SWR Paper

 Collection of Python scripts and Jupyter notebooks to run the EC-Earth AOSCM with different coupling algorithms and plot results.
-Makes use of the [EC-Earth SCM tools package](https://github.com/valentinaschueller/ece-scm-coupling) to configure experiments and run the AOSCM with Schwarz waveform relaxation.
+Makes use of the [AOSCMcoupling](https://github.com/valentinaschueller/ece-scm-coupling) to configure experiments and run the AOSCM with Schwarz waveform relaxation.
+Initial data generation requires the [AOSCMtools](https://git.bolin.su.se/bolin/ec-earth/aoscmtools) package, source code available on request.

 ## 4d PAPA Experiments